Kostassoid/materialist/README.md

 Materialist
 ===========

-Builds and maintains materialized views from events stream stored in [Kafka](http://kafka.apache.org/) compacted topics (event sourcing).
+Builds and maintains materialized views from event streams stored in [Kafka](http://kafka.apache.org/) compacted topics (event sourcing).
 Allows to easily query and analyze data stored by applications which embraced the idea of distributed data (such as [Samza](https://samza.apache.org/)).

 Currently supports [MongoDb](https://www.mongodb.org/) as a target storage.
-Hence, while any value formats are supported, only JSON allows to use full power of MongoDb querying engine.
+Hence, while any value formats are supported, only JSON will allow to use full power of MongoDb query engine.

 ## Usage